gihanb/takehome-assesment/README.md

 ```

 Here both application configuration and docker environment files will change.
-At the moment both host and port not avilable for change via commandline arguments.
+At the moment both host and port are not available for change via command line arguments.

 host -: Docker compose template service value and mostly it's static

-port -: port can include into commandline arguments but it's a 5432.It is general port for postgres.
+port -: port can be included into command line arguments but it's a 5432.It is a general port for postgres.

 <h3> Tested Environments </h3>

 Script is tested on both Mac and Ubuntu Machine so far.

-Following section will briefly describe more about the script and what commands will run behind.
-Those will not mandatory to know for application deployment but for awareness purpose.
+Following section will briefly describe more about the script and what commands will run behind it.
+Those will not be mandatory to know for application deployment but for awareness purposes.

 <h3> Let's find out what ./devenv_setup.sh will do behind the scenes </h3>